panvari/ITEC4012_Assignment02_PaulineAnvari/README.md

   - Route: '/'
 - The sign in page
   - Route: '/sign-in'

+ The sign in page was selected as the secondary page to clone due to its varying components from the homepage, including the form it features and it's various input elements.
+Because of the unique components on this page, it was selected to allow for the creation of a variety of components.

 ## List of Components
 Several components were created in order to create an accurate clone of the website.